ivan20203/Persona_plus_Moral_Compass/persona_plus_moral_compass/.ipynb_checkpoints/PACE_SET_UP-checkpoint.md

 it will default to port 11434

 (if it works ollama should see your gpu and tell you it) (if it can't find it, sometimes PACE messes up or you need different configuration) (We have been using the ui ollama template on PACE)

+## Set up Environment in Scratch

+For this experiment Conda was used

+module load anaconda3/2023.03

+conda info #package cache

+(Change package cache and envs directories to scratch (as you don't want it in home))

+package cache : SCRATCH/storage/yourname/conda_pkgs
+envs directories : SCRATCH/storage/yourname/ipupo3/envs

+conda create -n sycon_bench python=3.10

+conda activate sycon_bench

+(go to sycon bench code and install) pip install -r requirements.txt

+(clear the .cache for pip in your home folder)

+cd
+cd .cache
+rm -r pip

 ## Run experiment